kushagrbhatia0315-dot/DEVJAMS-project/README.md

 ## 💻 Local Evaluation (Run All At Once)

-If a judge prefers to test the project locally rather than using the Google Colab link above, they can simply copy and paste this single block into their terminal to download, setup, and train the model all at once:
+Copy and paste this single block into  terminal to download, setup, and train the model all at once:

 *(🍎 Mac Users: Please run `brew install libomp` before executing, as XGBoost requires it).*